khanshoaib3/minecraft-access/docs/setup/basic.md

    A pop-up will show up to notify you that the installation is successful.
    We currently do not have a guide written for how to install Fabric on Linux (but it's most certainly easier than choosing to install NeoForge), so you will have to [google it](https://www.google.com/search?q=install+minecraft+fabric+on+linux) by yourself, sorry.

 ### Install NeoForge

-This guide does not provide exact instructions for installing NeoForge, as it is a more advanced mod loader with many existing tutorials and walk throughs online.
+This guide does not provide exact instructions for installing NeoForge, as it is a more advanced mod loader with many existing tutorials and walk through online.
 Fabric is the recommended experience for new players who are using this guide.
 NeoForge is only needed for advanced users or those wishing to heavily modify their game.
 See the [advanced guide](/docs/setup/advanced.md)

-## Install Mods
+## Install Your Mods

 There are several popular mod download platforms, such as [Modrinth](https://modrinth.com/mods) and [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods), generally mod developers will release their work on multiple mod listing platforms at the same time.
 Mod developers will release mod files that are compatible with different game versions.
 Please always keep this in mind when downloading mods, as incompatible mods will crash the game at startup.
 It is worth mentioning that some mods can support multiple versions with one same mod file, and generally this will be mentioned in the mod file name.
-It is also good to note that all mod files have the ".jar" extension, but some downloaders or browsers may download these files in a compressed format like ".zip", in this case you will have to extract the real mod file from the compressed one.
+It is also good to note that all mod files have the ".jar" extension, but some downloader or browsers may download these files in a compressed format like ".zip", in this case you will have to extract the real mod file from the compressed one.

 Neither mod loaders nor the original game provide the ability to manage mod files, you need to manage them manually.
 This guide will describe how to download and install mods manually, you can also manage them automatically with an extra application such as [Modrinth](https://modrinth.com/app) or [CurseForge for Windows](https://www.curseforge.com/download/app).

 Now let's download mod files.
 To download this mod and the dependencies of this mod, it is recommended you download them from the Minecraft Access's official [releases page](https://github.com/khanshoaib3/minecraft-access/releases/latest), where you can find download links of suitable versions of the required mods, under the `Mod Version Compatibility` section of each release.
-By the way, you may be interested in the mods [provided in good resources page](/doc/GOOD_RESOURCES.md#quality-of-life-mods), they are good mods that our visually impaired users have found and tested through practice.
+By the way, you may be interested in the mods [provided in good resources page](/docs/good-resources.md#quality-of-life-mods), they are good mods that our visually impaired users have found and tested through practice.

 After all the mods you want are downloaded, you can move on to putting them into the right location for the mod loader to recognize them.
 The default path on Windows is: `%appdata%\.minecraft\mods` (the `%appdata%` is a shortcut for `C:\Users\username\AppData\Roaming`), you can directly paste it into File Explorer then press the enter key to jump to it or paste it into the run box accessed with the Windows+R keys and click enter.